Nike-Inc/Willow/README.md

 ### Color Formatters

-There is a special `Formatter` in `Timber` called a `ColorFormatter`.
+There is a special `Formatter` in `Willow` called a `ColorFormatter`.
 It was designed to take a foreground and backround color in the form of a `UIColor`.
 It then formats the message to match the coloring scheme of the [XcodeColors](https://github.com/robbiehanson/XcodeColors) plugin.
 This allows you to change the foreground and background colors of logging output in the Xcode console.
 This can make it much easier to dig through thousands of lines of logging output.

 ```swift
 let purple = UIColor.purpleColor()